MicrosoftDocs/learn/learn-pr/azure/communicate-between-apps-with-azure-queue-storage/includes/3-exercise-create-the-azure-storage-infrastructure.md

 ## Create a Storage Account with the Azure CLI

 > [!TIP]
 > Normally, you'd start a new project by creating a _resource group_ to hold all the associated resources.
-In this case, we'll be using the Azure Sandbox which provides a resource group named <rgn>[Sandbox resource group name]</rgn>.
+In this case, we'll be using the Azure sandbox which provides a resource group named <rgn>[sandbox resource group name]</rgn>.

 Use the `az storage account create` command to create the storage account.
 You can type the command into the Cloud Shell window on the right.